sfapstl/SQL/E-commerce and Web Analytics/README.md

 ## Website Analytics

-The entire code for SQL Project is available in [E-commerce and Website Analytics Project](https://github.com/sfapstl/SQL/blob/main/E-commerce%20and%20Web%20Analytics/E-commerce%20and%20Web%20Analytics%20Project.sql).
+The entire code for this SQL Project is available in [E-commerce and Website Analytics Project](https://github.com/sfapstl/SQL/blob/main/E-commerce%20and%20Web%20Analytics/E-commerce%20and%20Web%20Analytics%20Project.sql).

 Below are code extracts from each of the five sections for perusal.